aerenchyma/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week03.rst

          elif x == 15:
              self.assertEqual(y, 'strawberries', "test when x is 15: y should be 'strawberries'") elif x == 5:
-             self.assertEqual(y, 'mulberries', "test when x is 5: y should be 'unknown'") elif x == -10:
+             self.assertEqual(y, 'mulberries', "test when x is 5: y should be 'mulberries'") elif x == -10:
-             self.assertEqual(y, 'maybe', "test when x is -10: y should be 'blueberries'")
+             self.assertEqual(y, 'blueberries', "test when x is -10: y should be 'blueberries'")
          else:
              print("No tests when value of x is %s" % (x))